Seravo/docs/_posts/2015-10-13-local-development.md

 ```

 ## Alternative: Start by using our project template on GitHub
+> **Note:** Do not do this if you have existing site.
+Pushing to production host will overwrite your current content, and might lead to data loss.

 The method above gives you a fresh new project with no prior history.
 You may however want to consider using [our template](https://github.com/Seravo/wordpress) as a starting point and have a shared history, which makes it easier to later merge updated versions of our project template to your project.
 To do that run